 How much does breast revision surgery cost?

 Your cost for breast revision surgery will vary based on the complexity of your procedure.
-In your consultation, Dr. Couvillion will listen carefully to your needs and goals before completing a physical examination of your current implants.
+In your consultation, Dr. Couvillion will listen carefully to your needs and goals before completing a physical examination.
 After this, he will discuss your choices before creating your treatment plan.
-The total cost of breast revision surgery will be based on the length and complexity of the procedure, plus your new implants.
-It's better to concentrate on getting great results by choosing a skilled plastic surgeon, like Dr. Couvillion, instead of the cheapest surgeon.
-As a way to help make your surgery affordable, SBA Dermatology accepts multiple payment types and we will give you information on low-interest medical financing.
+The total cost of breast revision surgery will be based on the length and complexity of the procedure, plus any new implants.
+As a way to help make your surgery affordable, SBA Dermatology & Plastic Surgery accepts multiple payment types and we will give you information on low-interest medical financing.

 Is breast implant removal surgery covered by insurance?